 WE AIM TO SURPASS YOUR EXPECTATIONS.
 OFFERING EXCEPTIONAL VALUE, GUIDANCE, AND SERVICE.

 Please CLICK to leave a reviewYou can reach us through this website's contact form, or by calling 07500 866 123 (simple as 123) or emailing info@fernwills.com.
-The initial call lasts up to 30 minutes and is preferably done via video.
-We answer your questions, present options, and provide fixed prices.
-A written summary with useful information is sent afterwards.
+The initial call is 10 to 30 minutes, depending on your questions.
+We listen to and answer your questions, explain options, and provide fixed prices.
+A written summary with helpful information is sent afterwards.
+You then choose whether to proceed.
+If yes, you will be offered T&Cs, a written quote, including deposit guidance.

-We listen, discuss the available options with you.
+On receipt of signed T&Cs and deposit, you have secured your consultation.
+We listen and discuss the available options with you.
 We explain everything in simple terms, ensuring you can make informed choices.
-After our meeting, we will send you a confirmation of your requests along with a written quotation detailing a fixed price for your approval and payment.
+After our meeting, you will receive a final invoice less the deposit and payment options.

 A) Within 15 days of receiving your paid invoice and all necessary information, we will produce draft copies for your amendments or approval.
 B) Within 15 days of approval, you will receive your copies for signing.
 C) We will arrange for the professional storage and registration of your wills, and/or register Powers of Attorney with the Office of the Public Guardian.